sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 ## What we've covered
 Duration: 5

-In this lab we learned how to.........
+In this lab we learned how to use VSCode with React, create a variety of plugins, and deploy them in Sigma.
+In addition, we also covered how to use a hosting provider to test deploying that way.

-INSERT FINAL IMAGE OF BUILD IF APPROPRIATE
+We trust you found this content useful.

 ### Additional Resource Links
 [Blog](https://www.sigmacomputing.com/blog/)<br>